Coordination Model

 Priority dispatch

-When multiple issues match a member's role, the board scanner processes them by priority.
+When multiple issues match a member's role, the coordinator processes them by priority via the board-scanner skill.
 Priority orderings are defined per role in the profile's member skeletons.

 One issue is processed per scan cycle.
 After processing, the board rescans.